-From 1 July 2020, the amended Water Sharing Plan for the Barwon Darling unregulated comes into effect.
-A number of new amendments have been implemented to improve the management of extractions in the Barwon Darling to provide for improved environmental benefits.
-These amendments include active management rules where WaterNSW will now announce when water in individual flow classes can be extracted.
+The new amendments to conditions have been implemented to improve the management of extractions and provide for improved environmental benefits.
+These amendments include active management rules where WaterNSW will now announce when water in a management zone can be accessed.

-Announcements will be made on flow forecasts, meeting the flow triggers outlined in the Water Sharing Plan, which means that water users will not need to monitor river gauges.
+Announcements will be made based on flow forecasts meeting the flow triggers outlined in the water sharing plan, which means that water users will not need to monitor river gauges.
 Announcements will be set for the day to minimise confusion over access arrangements.

 - Licence holders are encouraged to subscribe here to also receive notifications directly via email and SMS.